ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDateTimeOrDefault

-Like [toDateTime](#todatetime) but if unsuccessful, returns a default value which is either the third argument (if specified), or otherwise the lower boundery of [DateTime](/docs/en/sql-reference/data-types/datetime.md).
+Like [toDateTime](#todatetime) but if unsuccessful, returns a default value which is either the third argument (if specified), or otherwise the lower boundary of [DateTime](/docs/en/sql-reference/data-types/datetime.md).

 **Syntax**